Zipcoder/reveal-slides.tcus/md/springboot/spring-mockito.md

 -
 -
+-
+## Reminder: Why we test

+* To ensure modules work to achieve desired functionality
+* To validate new code does not break old functionality
+* To allow multiple developers to quickly validate code

+-

 ##Integration Testing

 * A style of testing by which we test multiple modules together to show functionality in a service